The Abbott Ridge Trail in British Columbia's Glacier National Park (often confused with Montana's national…

 Up for a grueling hike over three mountain passes in the Fernie area.
 Check out the epic, not for the out-of-shape 22 km Heiko’s Trail (formerly called Mountain Lakes Trail), named after local entrepreneur Heiko Socher who forged this trail over three summers starting in 2000.

 The trail is best done as a one-way hike as even that will take you between 8 – 12 hours.
-The 1200 metres of elevation gain and possible route-finding issues will test your mettle.
+The 1200 m of elevation gain and possible route-finding issues will test your mettle.
 The rewards are a giant cave, wildflower-filled meadows, waterfalls, superb mountain vistas and some airy ridgelines.

 Don’t hike it until the snow melts, usually sometime in early July.
 You might even want a guide on this one as finding the trailhead off the Hartley Lake Road (a logging road) can be a challenge.
 The hike finishes at Island Lake Lodge – a great place for a cold beer and dinner after a long day.
 They can also help organize a guide.